francocurotto/YDDM-re/documentation/abilities_list.md

 # Continuous Abilities
 ## STOPFLY
-Stop all FLY abilities.
+Negates all FLY abilities.

 ## STOPTUNNEL
-Stop all TUNNELING abilities.
+Negates all TUNNELING abilities.

 ## TURNSLOWTYPE (TYPE)
 TYPE monsters can only move once every two turns, starting forbiding movement in each player next turn and reenabling it in the turn after the next.
 NOTE: Two or more of instances of this ability can be stacked to cancel movement completely.